yashsahugtx/skype-docs/Skype/Trusted-Application-API/docs/Trusted_Application_API_GeneralReference.md

 # Enabling communications services for the cloud

+>Note: The Trusted Application API is in Developer Preview and not licensed for production usage.
+As part of Microsoft’s [intellgent communications vision](https://aka.ms/intelligentcommunicationsblog), we’re building extensible communications capabilities into Teams.
+For more Teams Developer information, check out [https://aka.ms/TeamsDeveloper](https://aka.ms/TeamsDeveloper)

 The **Trusted Application API** is our vision of an extensible Skype for Business Online Cloud that meets your demand for powerful, back-end features.
 The API aims to provide developer opportunities similar to Skype for Business Server's Unified Communications Managed API (UCMA)...in the cloud.
 The API enables a cloud-first approach and additional powerful features that aren't available to on-premises Skype for Business Server customers through UCMA.

 Built on the Skype for Business Online Platform, the **Trusted Application API** lets a developer build immersive, smart, and interactive communication experiences and trusted services.